KanaeOhta/myutils/README.md

 # JsonExcel

-Export JSON-format data to Excel file or data in Excel file to JSON file.
+Export JSON-format data to Excel like RDB or the exported data in Excel to JSON file.

 # Requirements